hitherejoe/ComposeAcademy/index.md

 keywords:

 # Hero section
-title: Compose Academy
-description: Samples and guides for Jetpack Compose on the Android platform
+description: Snippets and guides for Jetpack Compose on the Android platform
 buttons:
     - content: What is Jetpack Compose?
       url: https://developer.android.com/jetpack/compose